 Installation and development

-The ci-tron container can in turn be run from a host OS, booted directly using boot2container or netbooted over the internet using iPXE boot server.
+The CI-tron project is shipped as a container image which can be run on existing infrastructure, or booted directly using Boot2container either in a virtual machine or netbooted over the internet using iPXE boot server

 Requirements